-The construction, facilities and equipment of slaughterhouses, and their operation, shall be such as to spare animals any avoidable excitement, pain or suffering.
+4. The construction, facilities and equipment of slaughterhouses, and their operation, shall be such as to spare animals any avoidable excitement, pain or suffering.

-- 1. Solipeds, ruminants, pigs, rabbits and poultry brought into slaughterhouses for slaughter shall be: - (a) moved and if necessary lairaged in accordance with the provisions of Annex A; - (b) restrained in accordance with the provisions of Annex B; - (c) stunned before slaughter or killed instantaneously in accordance with the provisions of Annex C; - (d) bled in accordance with the provisions of Annex D. - 2.
-In the case of animals subject to particular methods of slaughter required by certain religious rites, the requirements of paragraph 1(c) shall not apply. - 3.
-With due regard for the general rules of the Treaty, the competent authorities of the Member States may, for establishments qualifying for derogations pursuant to Articles 4 and 13 of Directive 64/433/EEC, Article 4 of Directive 91/498/EEC and Articles 7 and 18 of Directive 71/118/EEC, grant derogations from paragraph 1(a) in respect of cattle, and from paragraph 1(a)
+Methods used for slaughter in slaughterhouses.

+5. (1) Solipeds, ruminants, pigs, rabbits and poultry brought into slaughterhouses for slaughter shall be -

+(a) Moved and if necessary lairaged in accordance with the provisions of Schedule A;

+(b) Restrained in accordance with the provisions of Schedule B;

+(c) Stunned before slaughter or killed instantaneously in accordance with the provisions of Schedule C;

+(d) Bled in accordance with the provisions of Schedule D.

+(2) In the case of animals subject to particular methods of slaughter required by certain religious rites, the requirements of sub-regulations (1)(c) of this article shall not apply.

-and from the methods for stunning and killing referred to in Annex C in respect of poultry, rabbits, pigs, sheep and goats, provided that the requirements laid down in Article 3 are met.
+(3) Veterinary Services may, for establishments qualifying for derogation pursuant to articles 4 and 13 of European Union Council Directive 64/433/EEC and articles 7 of European Union Council Directive 71/118/EEC, grant derogation from sub-regulation (1)(a) in respect of cattle, and from the methods for stunning and killing referred to in Schedule C in respect of poultry, rabbits, pigs, sheep and goats, provided that the requirements laid down in article 3 are met.